Causal Influences over Social Learning Networks: Social Learning

 \subsection{Network topology}

-The network of agents is assumed to be strongly-connected \cite{sayed_2014,sayed_2022}---see Fig.~\ref{fig:network_topology}.
+The network of agents is assumed to be strongly-connected \citep{sayed_2014}---see Fig.~\ref{fig:network_topology}.
 This means that there exists a path linking any agent $\ell$ to any other agent $k$, which starts at $\ell$ and ends at $k$.
 Moreover, there should exist at least one agent $k^\circ$ with a self-loop, i.e., an agent that does not discard its own observations.
 The entry \( a_{\ell k }\) of the combination matrix \( A=[a_{\ell k}]\) denotes the confidence score that agent \( k \) assigns to the information received from agent \( \ell \).
-This score is positive if, and only if, \( \ell \in \mathcal{N}_k\), i.e., agent \( \ell \) is in the neighborhood of agent \( k \).
+This score is positive if, and only if, agent \( \ell \) is in the neighborhood of agent \( k \).
 Otherwise it is equal to zero.
+We denote the neighborhood of agent $k$ with \(\mathcal{N}_k\), i.e., $a_{\ell k} > 0$ if, and only if, $\ell \in \mathcal{N}_k$.
 The graph underlying the network is directed and hence the combination matrix \( A \) is not necessarily symmetric, i.e., in general \( a_{\ell k} \neq a_{k \ell} \).
 Nevertheless, the confidence scores that an agent assigns to its neighbors should add up to one.
-This means that the matrix \( A \) is left-stochastic, and in view of the Perron-Frobenius theorem \cite{pillai2005perron,sayed_2022}, it satisfies
+This means that the matrix \( A \) is left-stochastic.
+Furthermore, since the underlying graph is strongly-connected, $A$ is irreducible and aperiodic.
+Therefore, in view of the Perron-Frobenius theorem \citep{pillai2005perron}, it satisfies

 where \( v \) is called the Perron vector of \( A \) whose entries are all positive and add up to one.
 Here, the $k$-th entry of the vector $v$ measures the relative centrality of agent $k$ in the network.